SQream/sqream_docs/reference/blue_console.rst

 Running BLUE CLI
 ================

-BLUE CLI is Java based and may be run on any Java supported platform - use the following link to check supported platforms and download `Java 11 <https://www.oracle.com/java/technologies/downloads/#java11>`_.
+BLUE CLI is Java based and may run on any Java supported platform.
+Use the following link to check supported platforms and to download `Java 11 <https://www.oracle.com/java/technologies/downloads/#java11>`_.

 #.
 Using the BLUE web interface, generate and copy an access token.

-   For instruction on how to generate and copy access tokens, go to the :ref:access_tokens
+   For instruction on how to generate and copy access tokens, go to the :ref:`<access_tokens>`

 #.
 Start the client by browsing your CLI for the location of the ``jdbc-console-*.*.**.jar`` file and execute it as follows: